scito/extract_otp_secrets/README.md

 ## Requirement

-The protobuf package of Google for proto3 is required for running this script.
+The protobuf package of Google for proto3 is required for running this script. protobuf >= 3.14 is recommended.

     pip install protobuf

+Known to work with

+* Python 3.6.12 and protobuf 3.14.0
+* Python 3.8.5 and protobuf 3.14.0

 ### Optional